DR. EPSTEIN’S COMPREHENSIVE Breast Augmentation Guide

 A silicone implant feels much closer to human breast tissue, whereas a saline implant is firmer than breast tissue.
 Due to the cohesive nature of silicone gel, such an implant has far less rippling and wrinkling than does a saline implant.
 This is especially important for women with thin tissue, as irregularities in the implant contour will be painfully obvious with respect to the look and feel of the augmented breast.
 Remember this important concept for later: the more tissue you can put in front of an implant, the less visible and palpable the implant will be.

-A Word About Silicone and Safety
+Saline, Silicone and Safety

 In 1991, due to unfounded concerns that silicone breast implants were responsible for certain autoimmune diseases such as rheumatoid arthritis, lupus and scleroderma, the FDA director, David Kessler, MD (a pediatrician), created a moratorium on silicone breast implants pending further study.
 What this meant was that silicone gel filled breast implants would not be available in the United States for general use in women except under special organized multicenter investigational studies.
 The use of these implants did continue, however, in other parts of the world.
 In November, 2006, the FDA gave clearance to the use of silicone gel filled implants.
 Silicone breast implants became the most studied medical devices in history.
 The results of these studies concluded that silicone breast implants are safe and are not related to breast cancer or connective tissue disorders.